-James Ochieng’ Oduol is one of top ten (10) most accomplished litigation and arbitration counsel in Kenya.
-He boasts 34 years’ experience in legal practice at every level of the Kenyan Courts and Tribunals, in Regional Courts and before International Courts, Tribunals and Specialized Forums around the world and stands out for his matchless zeal and dedication, whether appearing before highest or the lowest court in land, acting for the high and mighty or his humble pro bono clients, in putting forward the best possible case for his client(s).
+James Ochieng’ Oduol is one of top ten (10) most respected and accomplished litigation and arbitration counsel in Kenya.
+He boasts 36 years’ experience in legal practice at every level of the Kenyan Courts and Tribunals, in Regional Courts and before International Courts, Tribunals and Specialized Forums around the world and stands out for his matchless zeal and dedication, whether appearing before highest or the lowest court in land, acting for the high and mighty or his humble pro bono clients, in putting forward the best possible case for his client(s).
 Described as “a captivating presence in the courtroom,” James is a master of constitutional interpretation and has successfully acted as Lead Counsel in many and diverse precedent setting cases at the Supreme Court, the Court of Appeal and the High Court of Kenya, Local Tribunals, Regional Courts, International Forums and beyond.

 Known for his enthusiasm in the pursuit of rule of law, James is internationally recognized as a distinguished legal practitioner and constantly ranks among the leading Dispute Resolution experts in Kenya.
-As the Co-Chair of Dispute Resolution at TripleOKLaw Advocates, James has contributed immensely in the maintaining the firm’s “impressive standing in commercial litigation, constitutional cases, corporate fraud, land fraud, employment cases and disputes involving financially distressed parties.”
+As the Co-Chair of Dispute Resolution at TripleOKLaw Advocates LLP, James has contributed immensely in the maintaining the firm’s “impressive standing in commercial litigation, constitutional cases, corporate fraud, land fraud, employment cases and disputes involving financially distressed parties.”
 According to The Legal 500, he is “highly regarded for constitutional cases” and “excellent court representation.”
 Chambers Global Guide 2021 describe James as “a proficient litigator who handles high-profile cases” who is “impressive on his feet” and is also “singled out for his alternative dispute resolution expertise.”